Corjuh/PoCoScanner/README.md

 be regenerated (and may break code that interacts with this generated code).
 Java files generated from the ANTLR grammars should reside in `src/main/java` in the `com.coryjuhlin.pocoscanner.antlr` namespace.

+To build an executable JAR file, run the Gradle `shadowJar` task.